Shop Subscribe

 By: Robyn Colley, OTR/L

-As a Pediatric Occupational Therapist, I was trained on how the brain develops.
-What fuels attention, and why some children struggle.
-OT’s are trained to teach children how to pay attention, what their bodies need.
-We know the brain and the body communicate with one another all day long, and therefore, attention is not just a brain issue—it involves the whole body.
-Fidgeting can be a helpful tool.
-It can give the brain what it needs to alert, to calm, and to focus.
-Understanding the why behind it may be helpful when deciding if a fidget is right for your child or student.
+As a Pediatric Occupational Therapist, I was trained on how the brain develops, what fuels attention, and why some children struggle.
+OTs are trained to teach children how to pay attention, and what their bodies need.
+We know the brain and the body communicate with one another all day long.
+Therefore, attention is not just a brain issue—it involves the whole body.

 Consider something in the hand that is heavy or weighted.
-Deep pressure is similar to a massage—reminding the muscles that they are alive which sends information to the emotional parts of the brain reminding them to stay calm.
+Deep pressure is similar to a massage—reminding the muscles that they are alive, which sends information to the emotional parts of the brain, reminding them to stay calm.

-Fidgets allow for repetition which is also grounding
+Fidgets allow for repetition, which is also grounding

-Facebook Comments
+Comments

 Recommended